techidaily/site-ai-editing-video/source/_posts/updated-2024-approved-how-to-loop-videos-with-imovie.md

 * Click a background to select a previously downloaded backdrop.
 * Click Add to add your own image as a background.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Extra Tips

 ### How to Add Green Screen to Meeting Video

 ### Prior to a video call

 * Go to Google Meet and select a meeting.
 * Change the background of your self-view by clicking Change Background in the bottom right corner.
 Click Blur your background to totally blur your background. ...
 * Click Add to add your own image as a background.
 * Click on Join Now.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Filmora

 If you're just starting out with video editing, or just want a simple program that works, Wondershare Filmora might be what you're looking for.
 It has the essential tools, and anyone can learn to use it easily.